EashwarIndia/opensplunk/README.md

 =========
 - Mission goal for the project

    Feng is targeted to be chosen as the standard log service of openstack.
 Feng will be a Data engine, which can index the data which it receives and make it searchable via a google like search interface.
-Feng is can provide search, analytics and visualization capabilities data stored in your openstack environment or Anyother storage system.
+Feng can provide search, analytics and visualization capabilities data stored in your openstack environment or Anyother storage system.
 Our aim is to design a opensource, easy to use, plug and play data analytics system.

 - Why the project is named as Feng?